Sauropod 3D Marine Seismic Survey

 CGG Services Australia (CGG) is proposing to undertake the Sauropod three-dimensional (3D) marine seismic survey (MSS) in Commonwealth waters of the Roebuck Basin, within exploration permit WA-527-P. The purpose of the Sauropod 3D MSS is to collect high-quality geophysical data about rock formations and structures beneath the seabed and assess potential for new oil and gas discoveries.

-An Environment Plan (EP) was previously accepted by NOPSEMA for this activity on the 16th February 2022, however because the survey has been delayed by either one or two years CGG is now planning to conduct and manage the survey in WA-527-P under a revised and updated EP.
+An Environment Plan (EP) was previously accepted by NOPSEMA for this activity on the 16th February 2022, however because the survey has been delayed CGG is now planning to conduct and manage the survey in WA-527-P under a revised and updated EP.

 The Sauropod 3D MSS is a typical 3D survey using methods and procedures similar to others conducted in Australian waters.
 No unique or unusual equipment or operations are proposed.